techstationspace/json-server-example/README.md

 }
 ```

-a new route is added:
+a new route is added ("http://localhost:3000/pizzas"):

 ```
   http://localhost:3000/posts